 Maryland State TNO License Guide

-Maryland law requires every rideshare driver to obtain a Transportation Network Operator (TNO) license, and Lyft submitted an application on your behalf to the Maryland Public Service Commission.
+Maryland law requires every rideshare driver in Maryland to obtain a Transportation Network Operator (TNO) license, and Lyft submits applications on behalf of those drivers to the Maryland Public Service Commission.
+You will not be eligible to do pickups in Maryland without a TNO license, and your ability to obtain one will be impacted if you do not have a REAL ID driver's license.

 If you received a message that your application is still pending...